-Jonathan: I think there are a couple big areas people struggle with.
+Jacqueline: I think there are a couple big areas people struggle with.
 For one, there's a big question of how should you organize data science within the bigger company?
 One approach people take is they build what's called a center of excellence, right, where you take all of your data scientists, you put them together in a space, and you say, "Well, the data scientists will talk together, they'll share what they've learned, they'll really grow, and that's the best way to organize our data scientists."

 Another way you can do it is you can say, "I'm gonna distribute the data scientists.
 I'm gonna put data scientists in each part of the company.
 Finance is gonna get data scientists, and marketing's gonna get data scientists, and the supply chain's gonna get data scientists," and you say, "Well, this is the best way to organize because those data scientists will be really focused on what's important to them, and really be able to help out that particular part of the organization."

 These are actually two totally different ways of organizing, and they can have really different results, so thinking about what's the right way to do it for your company is difficult to do, especially because often data science grows organically, and so to be able to coordinate hiring and distribution is just not an easy thing to do.

 Hugo: It may change as a function or time and as a function of industry, and the actual business needs of the company in question.

 Jacqueline: Yeah, it's really not a one size fits all.
 For some companies, one approach works, and for some it's really about being distributed, and things like that.